eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-runtime/run_runtime_services_kubernetes.md

 To check the status of your K3D instance (running pods, containers, logs, ...) you can either use the ```kubectl``` utility or start _K9s_ in a terminal window to have a terminal UI for interacting with the cluster.

-**Run as Bundle:** To orchestrate these tasks, a task called `K3D - Deploy VehicleApp` is available.
+**Run as Bundle:** To orchestrate these tasks, you can use the task `K3D - Deploy VehicleApp`.
 This task runs the other tasks in the correct order.
 You can run this task by clicking `F1` and choose `Tasks: Run task`, then select `K3D - Deploy VehicleApp`.

 **Tasks Management:** Visual Studio Code offers various other commands concerning tasks like Start/Terminate/Restart/...
 You can access them by pressing F1 and typing `task`.
 A list with available task commands will appear.